 But in most cases, pages that perform well in Google have the following characteristics:

-1. They are targeting a keyword phrase like “black lives matter” or “gun control”.
+1. They target keywords like “black lives matter” or “gun control.”

 3. The website and target page have backlinks.
 A “backlink” is created when another website links to your website.

 Google uses backlinks as “votes” for a website.
 The more high-quality backlinks a website has, the better it will often perform.

 Out of all of the 200 ranking factors, backlinks are one of the strongest by far.

 So now, let’s look at the data.